 Frozen shoulder, also called adhesive capsulitis, occurs when shoulder capsule thickens and becomes tight.
 Stiff bands of tissue called adhesions develop in the shoulder.

 The causes of frozen shoulder are not fully understood.
-Associated factors include – Diabetes, hypothyroidism, hyperthyroidism, Parkinson’s disease, cardiac disease and immobilisation for a significant period of time due to surgery or fracture or injury.
+Associated factors include – Diabetes, hypothyroidism, hyperthyroidism, Parkinson’s disease, cardiac disease and immobilisation for a significant period of time due to surgery or fracture / trauma or injury.

 Dull or aching pain which is typically worse on movement of the arm and at night.
 The pain is usually located over the outer shoulder area and also sometimes the upper arm.
 There is reduced movement of the shoulder often causing significant disability.